SAP-samples/teched2023-IN260/exercises/ex3/README.md

 This is already sketched out in the `register(String session)` method of the `SignupHandler` class.

 - [ ] 🔨Implement the logic for `signUpForTechEd()` and `signUpForSession(String sessionName)` in the `RegistrationServiceHandler` class.
-  - Make use of the `EventRegistrationApi` as in the previous exercise
+  - Make use of the `EventRegistrationApi` as in the previous exercise.
-  - For now we'll always assume the user is signing up for TechEd
+  - For now, we'll always assume the user is signing up for TechEd.
-  - If none of the TechEd sessions match the `sessionName` we should throw an exception
+  - If none of the TechEd sessions match the `sessionName` we should throw an exception.
   - Tip: You can invoke registrations as often as you like, there is no actual state change on the server side.
   - Tip: You can add `@GetMapping( path = "/rest/v1/<methodName>")` to the methods to invoke them individually via your browser.